 “I was very surprised today to get notice the Global Entry for my wife and I had been revoked,” he says.
 “Is there anything we can do to get it reinstated?
 It is not like we are threats to national security.”

 Of course not.
 The Customs and Border Protection (CBP) guidelines are clear: Global Entry holders are not exempt from its declaration requirements.
-There’s even a detailed list of what to declare, if you have any doubts.

 Why didn’t Toney know?
 Well, have you ever tried to get an Internet connection on a cruise ship?
 It would have cost him more than the jewelry.
 (OK, I’m exaggerating — but not by much.)